This website is a static site, by which I mean, it is a folder of files on my hard drive .

-Companion piece to academic blogging workflow is a sequel to this one, targeted to researchers wherein I recommend plain text static-site blogging choices, but I do not worry so much about certain constraints which are important mostly to academics, i.e. e.g. the need to support mathematical equations, graphs, citations…
+This article is the prequel to academic blogging workflow is a sequel to this one, targeted to researchers wherein I recommend plain text static-site blogging choices for researchers, Here I do not worry so much about certain features which are important mostly to academics, e.g. mathematical equations, graphs, citations…